 Office of Public and Indian Housing (PIH)

 Awards grant funding to public housing authorities (PHAs) to implement locally based employment programs for public housing residents.
 Provides a financial incentive and a wide range of employment, education, and support services designed to increase self-sufficiency, economic and housing stability.
-Seeks to build a culture of work and create stronger, more cohesive communities for individuals and families living in public housing.
+Seeks to encourage and support resident employment and create stronger, more cohesive communities for individuals and families living in public housing.

 Jobs Plus initiatives must include 3 core program components: